jauhien/gs-elpa/docs/gs-elpa.8.rst

 recommended way of using gs-elpa is using it with layman.
 Even doing so you should always add gnu-elpa repository: **layman -a gnu-elpa**.

+If you ever find bugs like https://github.com/jauhien/gs-elpa/issues/6, you can exclude packages from dependencies adding their name to the "external" object in the "common-config" section of `/etc/g-sorcery/gs-elpa.json` config file.
+For the example issue it would be (together with already added packages):

+	"external": {"emacs": "virtual/emacs", "cl-lib": "virtual/emacs", "eieio": "virtual/emacs"}

 SEE ALSO
 ========